wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ---

-2.&emsp;True denial is a powerful protective device.
+2. True denial is a powerful protective device.
 ²You can and should deny any belief that error can hurt you.
 ³This kind of denial is not a concealment but a correction.
 ⁴Your right mind depends on it.